 Optimistic: have a positive outlook on life Challenge Strength Perceptive: keenly aware of your emotions and those of other people OOOO OCCHAllenge Strength Regulated: able to manage your emotions and behavior in a variety of situations OOOO OCC Strength Resilient: can deal with pressure and stress in a healthy way Challenge Strength Motivated: persist and overcome difficulties to achieve goals Challenge Strength Connected: build social connections with many different people Challenge Strength Recommendations The following recommendations are based on your results.
 Select the one es you think would work best for you.
 Developing Emotional Intelligence Develop a sense of humor and try to make people laugh without putti down ng others Learn to laugh at yourself and endear yourself to others by showing humility Write out your thoughts and create a plan for self-improvement.
 Make a list of goals, from easy to difficult, to accomplish in the next year Volunteer to help others.
 This is especially effective if you are able to interact directly with those you are helping, such as at a hospital, homeless shelter, or retirement center Participate regularly in healthy activities that provide stress relief.
 Some examples include meditation, exercise, music, playing with a pet or talking with a close friend Take responsibility for your problems or difficulties.
-While it is easy to complain or blame others, this rarely leads to a solution.
-Choose one difficulty you're currently dealing with and figure out how you can take ownership and fix it yourself Learn to say No when you mean it.
+While it is easy to of solution.
+Choose one difficulty you're currently dealing with and figure yourself Learn to say No when you mean it.
 When you say Yes out of guilt, or M problems than you solve in that moment.
 There is no need to be mear can realistically accomplish Practice being grateful.
 While it is important to take responsibility for a yourself of the good things in your life.
 Once a week, write down what makes you thankful.
-Record it in the same place each time, so you can easily review the things you were grateful • Move outside of your own perspective.
-When you are critical of other people's backgrounds and about cultures that differ from your own.
-Pequestions respectfully, with the goal of learning about others' views, in y feel the way they do.
-Learn more about ractice listening more than speaking.
-Ask
+Record it in the same place each time, so you can easily review the things you were grateful for in the previous week Move outside of your own perspective.
+When you are critical of other people or ideas, it is often because you only see things from your own perspective.
+Before judging, ask others why they feel the way they do.
+Learn more about people's backgrounds and about cultures that differ from your own.
+Practice listening more than speaking.
+Ask questions respectfully, with the goal of learning about others' views, instead of trying to make your own point